P-Carth/UM-Repository/README 2.md

 ## Business Activities:

 #### What specific financial problem is the company or project trying to solve?
-> `This company is company is one of the few who are currently leading in the trend of metaverse.
-They aim to bring people together in a new fashion by leveraging technological advancements in Gaming, NFTs, Social Media, and Fintech.`
+> This company is company is one of the few who are currently leading in the trend of metaverse.
+They aim to bring people together in a new fashion by leveraging technological advancements in Gaming, NFTs, Social Media, and Fintech.
+Financially speaking, this company attempts to `improve the concept of play-to-earn`, steering toward providing the ability to make a (real-world) living within their metaverse.

 #### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
 >While Sandbox has not made clear their target audience, research shows that 90% of metaverse related conversations are held by `Millennials and GenZ`, so it would be wise to assume those as a target.